colesperks/QuickColor/README.md

 ## Info & Feedback
 If you have any questions, find a bug, or have ideas for ways to improve the plugin, ping me on twitter: @colesperks

-Please Note: The current plugin only works with colors wilth 100% opacity only.